Trads (Hindutva): Sulli Deals and Bulli Bai app

 Sulli Deals was an open-source app created by Trads used to target Muslim women by sharing their photographs and personal details online.
 The app was hosted on GitHub and sparked outrage, leading to legal action and police investigations.
 The Delhi Police registered an FIR after the National Commission for Women took suo moto cognizance of the case.
 The app's creator, Aumkareshwar Thakur, a self-identified trad member and BCA student from Indore, was arrested in January 2022 but later granted bail.

 Following the incident, a similar app called Bulli Bai emerged in early 2022, targeting Muslim women in a similar manner.
 The police arrested trad member Neeraj Bishnoi, as a key suspect in the case.

 Reception

 The rigid stance and aggressive tactics of the trads have drawn widespread criticism.
 Human rights organizations and political opponents argue that their ideology deepens social divisions and weakens democratic pluralism.

-The conflict between trads and raitas is viewed by some political analysts as a reflection of deeper fractures within the Hindu nationalist movement.
+The conflict between trads and raitas is viewed by some political analysts as a reflection of deeper fractures within the Hindutva movement.